ivymerfe/lifegpu/readme.md

 # LifeGPU

-Game of Life implementation using Vulkan graphics API
+Game of Life implementation using Vulkan compute shaders

-Work in progress